 On the 15th May 1536, Queen Anne Boleyn was tried in the King’s Hall in the Tower of London.
-The trial was to be a huge public spectacle, attracting, according to Chapuys, around 2,000 spectators, so Sir William Kingston had arranged for a “great scaffold”1 (platform) to be erected in the middle of the hall, benches and seats arranged for the lords, and benches along the walls of the hall.
-Alison Weir2 writes of how a special throne for the Lord High Steward, the Duke of Norfolk, was placed on the dais at the end of the hall, underneath the canopy of estate which bore the royal arms – the Duke of Norfolk was to represent the King and would have to put aside the fact that Anne and George were his niece and nephew.
+The trial was to be a huge public spectacle, attracting, according to Chapuys, around 2,000 spectators, so Sir William Kingston had arranged for a “great scaffold”1 (platform) to be erected in the middle of the hall, and benches and seats arranged for the lords.
+The Lord High Steward, the Duke of Norfolk, sat on the dais at the end of the hall, underneath the canopy of estate which bore the royal arms – the Duke of Norfolk was to represent the King and would have to put aside the fact that Anne and George were his niece and nephew.

-Alison Weir writes of how, on that fateful Monday morning in May 1536, the Duke of Norfolk sat in splendour on his throne, holding his white staff of office and with his son, the Earl of Surrey, at his feet holding the golden staff of the Earl Marshal England, his father’s office.
+Charles Wriothesley records that Norfolk held his white staff of office, and his son, the Earl of Surrey, sat at his feet holding the golden staff of the Earl Marshal England, his father’s office.
 Norfolk was flanked by Sir Thomas Audley, the Lord Chancellor, who was there to give Norfolk any legal advice that was required, and Charles Brandon, the Duke of Suffolk, and a man who hated Anne Boleyn.

 Anne Boleyn and her brother, George, had not been tried at the commission of oyer and terminer with Norris, Smeaton, Weston and Brereton, but instead had the privilege (if you can call it that) of being tried by a jury of their peers.
 Their trials were already extremely prejudiced due to the fact the others had already been found guilty and sentenced to death, but even so, they had no hope if you consider the men who made up the jury.